Pherrara/Pherrara/README.md

 I have knowledges of HTML, CSS and Javascript because I like making code easily accessible for everyone with web implementations.

-I would like to learn R and Rust in the near future.
+I would like to learn R, C++ and Rust in the near future.

 My favourite IDE is Visual Studio Code, and I love versioning just about everything I work on with Git and Github.